Rowyda020/LightsOut/README.md

-# YelpCamp
+# LightsOut
-## YelpCamp is a full-stack web application that allows users to review campgrounds.
+## LightsOut is a full-stack web application that allows users to review campgrounds.
 ###  Table of Contents
   - Features
   - Technologies Used